 NOTE: LL/2 cells contain a heterogeneous mix of adherent (higher number) and floating cells.

 4.3.
-After 2 days (day 4), harvest the conditioned medium, and clear it of cells and debris by centrifugation (500 × g, 10 min).
+After 2 days (day 4), harvest the conditioned medium and clear it of cells and debris by centrifugation (500 × g, 10 min).

 4.4.
 Freeze aliquots of the conditioned medium in liquid nitrogen for later use.

-NOTE: For treatment of spheroids with conditioned medium, use a combination of 75% fresh growth medium and 25% LLC-conditioned medium.
+NOTE: To treat spheroids with the conditioned medium, use a combination of 75% fresh growth medium and 25% LLC-conditioned medium.

 REPRESENTATIVE RESULTS: